A Current Look At Virginia’s Psychedelic Laws (2023)

 The main difference is that when a specific illegal activity is decriminalized, penalties are significantly reduced.

 When an activity is legalized, all criminal offenses are removed, and the state takes on more of a regulatory approach to the market.
-Legalization may involve medicinal use only (as is the case with MDMA) or recreational use (as is the case with marijuana).
+Legalization may involve medicinal use only (as with MDMA) or recreational use (as is the case with marijuana).

 Key Takeaways: What’s the Future of Psychedelics in Virginia?